Academic Continuity through eLearning

 Grand Valley offers a wide variety of tools and resources for online teaching.
 The suggestions in this list are designed to take the quality of your students' experience to the next level by drawing on the strengths of digital tools.

-- Consider using Blackboard's discussion boards as a way to maintain community and encourage student engagement.
+- Consider using Blackboard's online discussions to maintain community and encourage student engagement.

 - Increase your options for delivering content - instead of posting PowerPoint files or lecture notes, use Panopto Video to record yourself narrating your lectures.

-- Use Blackboard's Grade Center to make sure students have access to their current grades.
+- Use Blackboard's Grade Book to ensure students can access their current grades.

-- Ensure that your learning materials and experiences are accessible to all students.
+- Use Ally to ensure that your learning materials and experiences are accessible to all students.

-- Spend some time organizing your Blackboard site so that students don't struggle to find what they're looking for.
+- Organize your Blackboard site so students don't struggle to find what they want.
+See this article for assistance with Blackboard Learning Modules and Folders.

 Later Steps